 Drizzle the bell pepper halves with EVOO and season both sides with salt and pepper.
 Roast cut-side down until the skins begin to char and the peppers are just tender, about 20 minutes.
 Remove from the oven and cool to room temp, then arrange in a baking dish cut-side up.

 Meanwhile, heat 3 tablespoons EVOO, 3 turns of the pan, over medium-high heat.
-Add the garlic, eggplant, onions and chiles, and season with salt and pepper.
+Add the garlic, eggplant, zucchini, onions and chiles, and season with salt and pepper.
 Cook partially covered to tender, 10 to 12 minutes.
 Add the herbs and tomatoes, and combine with the quinoa.